 Who Is Claire Danes?

-Actress Claire Danes was on born April 12, 1979, in New York City.
-Following her breakout role as a 15-year-old in the critically lauded ABC series My So Called Life, Danes pursued roles that cast her both in smaller, arty films and larger, more expensive blockbusters.
+Following Claire Danes' breakout role as a 15-year-old in the critically lauded ABC series My So Called Life, Danes pursued roles that cast her both in smaller, arty films and larger, more expensive blockbusters.
 Her credits include Terminator 3, The Hours and The Rainmaker.
-Beginning in 2011, she reestablished herself in television as CIA agent Carrie Mathison on Showtime's Homeland, winning Emmys in 2012 and 2013.
+Beginning in 2011, she reestablished herself in television as CIA agent Carrie Mathison on Homeland, winning Emmys in 2012 and 2013.

 Early Years and Career